cits3007/cits3007.github.io/assets/lectures/lect02--memory.md

 - The worm executed commands to copy itself over to the machine running `sendmail`, run itself, and start infecting new machines

+-->

-### Morris worm -- fingerd
+### Morris worm -- buffer overflow

-- A second avenue of attack was the `finger` service
+- On Unix systems, service programs are called "daemons", and typically they will run in the background, waiting for client programs to connect.
+- The Morris worm attacked a service called `fingerd` -- today a service like LDAP (the [Lightweight Directory Access Protocol][ldap]) would be equivalent
+  - (UWA uses a version of LDAP.)
-- The `finger` service was once used to report information about a user on a host -- full name, office location, phone extension, etc
+- The service reported information about a user on a host -- full name, office location, phone extension, etc
-  - It is rarely run these days -- its place is filled by services like LDAP
-    (the [Lightweight Directory Access Protocol][ldap]) -- UWA uses a version of this
-- Like `sendmail`, the `fingerd` ("finger daemon") program runs in the background waiting for client programs to connect
-- Like `sendmail`, `fingerd`  typically allowed anyone to connect
+- `fingerd`  typically allowed anyone to connect, and it used a function called `gets` to read the incoming request.

 [ldap]: https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol

-### Morris worm -- fingerd
+### Morris worm -- gets

-`fingerd` used a function called `gets` to read the incoming request.

-If you type `man gets`, you will see the following
+If you invoke the command `man gets`, you will see the following

 ::: block